aryan008/rock-paper-scissors-m2/README.md

 ### Accessibility Testing

+See the attached [link](testing_results.md) for the screenshot results of the Accessibility testing section.

 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) and [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) were used to test the site's accessibility.

 See the below to review the screenshots of successful accessibility testing on the site for Google Lighthouse.